morinlab/lymphopedia/IL4R.md

 # IL4R
 ## Overview
+Mutations in IL4R have been identified in various types of B-cell lymphomas, particularly primary mediastinal large B-cell lymphoma (PMBCL) and DLBCL.
 IL4R is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.

 ## Relevance tier by entity